 5. The power of visualization

-If your employer is however still against a more playful work environment, here is a secret, yet powerful tool which only requires the power of your mind.
+If your employer is however still against a more playful work environment, here is a secret, yet powerful tool that only requires the power of your mind.

 When under extreme stress, simply take a few moments and think back to a time when you were playing or having fun.
-Whether you were a toddler discovering the miracle of blowing bubbles for the first time, or enjoyed pretending to be a dolphin as I did, simply replay this image in your mind when you are stressed, and see how you feel afterward.
+Whether you were a toddler discovering the miracle of blowing bubbles for the first time or enjoyed pretending to be a dolphin as I did, simply replay this image in your mind when you are stressed, and see how you feel afterwards.

 If you’re not able to remember playful times when you are very stressed, try looking at some photos of an event or trip with good friends or family.
 If you keep interrupting your thinking patterns with these happy thoughts when in a very stressful environment, eventually, you’ll start diminishing the effect of the stress in your body.

 Play at work, if implemented correctly, is a powerful tool to increase employee morale and boost productivity.
-However, it is important to know your players, define the rules of play, understand what fun is, and make it a priority regardless of your environment around you.
+However, it is important to know your players.
+You must define the rules of play.
+Finally, you must understand what fun is, and make it a priority regardless of the environment around you.

 With more than 20 years experience in the software development industry, Kate specializes in helping teams get unstuck, communicate better and ultimately be more productive.
 She believes in efficiency through fun implementing lean, agile and playful design as tools for process improvement and organizational change.
 Her goal is to create more happy, healthy and whole workplaces where each person thrives and productivity soars.